Okanjo/okanjo-app-mysql/README.md

 * `app` – The OkanjoApp instance to bind to
 * `options` – Service configuration options
   * `options.service` – (Required) The MySQLService instance managing the connection pool
   * `options.schema` – (Optionalish) The string name of the database the table.
-Defaults to `service.config.database` if not defined.
+Defaults to `service.config.session.schema` if not defined.
   * `options.table` – (Required) The string name of the table this service is managing
   * `options.idField` – (Optional) The field that is expected to be unique, like a single-column primary key.
 Defaults to `id`.
   * `options.statusField` – (Optional) The field that is used for row status, such as `dead` statuses.
 Defaults to `status`.